smartvariables/github-learning-sample/notes.md

 # My First Git Project

-This is my first line of conttent
+This is my first line of content